anon-blue/anon.blue/README.txt

  If only you could have known what unholy retribution your little “clever” comme nt was about to bring down upon you, maybe you would have held your fucking tong ue.
-But you couldn’t, you didn’t, and now you’re paying the price, you goddamn i diot. he is really sad i c over youI am trained in gorilla warfare and I’m the t op sniper in the entire US armed forces.
+But you couldn’t, you didn’t, and now you’re paying the price, you goddamn i diot. he is really sad i can sense it from here    gorilla warfare and I’m the t op sniper in the entire US armed forces.
 You are nothing to me but just another target.
 I will wipe you the fuck out with precision the likes of which has never been seen before on this Earth, mark my fucking words.
 You think you can get aw